 An S3 object of class seamless with the following components:

-overallResults: A data frame containing:overallReject: Overall probability of rejecting the null hypothesis.alpha: Overall significance level.attainedAlpha: The attained significance level, which may differ fromalphain the presence of futility stopping.M: Number of active arms in Phase 2.r: Randomization ratio per active arm versus control in Phase 2.corr_known: Whether the phase-2 correlation was assumed known.K: Number of looks in Phase 3.information: Maximum information for any active arm versus control.expectedInformationH1: Expected information under the alternative.expectedInformationH0: Expected information under the null.informationOverall: Maximum information for the overall study.expectedInformationH1: Expected information under the alternative for the overall study.expectedInformationH0: Expected information under the null for the overall study.
+overallResults: A data frame containing:overallReject: Overall probability of rejecting the null hypothesis.alpha: Overall significance level.attainedAlpha: The attained significance level, which may differ fromalphain the presence of futility stopping.M: Number of active arms in Phase 2.r: Randomization ratio per active arm versus control in Phase 2.corr_known: Whether the phase-2 correlation was assumed known.rankp0: The rank of the selected arm at the end of Phase 2.K: Number of looks in Phase 3.information: Maximum information for any active arm versus control.expectedInformationH1: Expected information under the alternative.expectedInformationH0: Expected information under the null.informationOverall: Maximum information for the overall study.expectedInformationH1: Expected information under the alternative for the overall study.expectedInformationH0: Expected information under the null for the overall study.

 byStageResults: A data frame containing:informationRates: Information rates at each analysis.efficacyBounds: Efficacy boundaries on the Z scale.futilityBounds: Futility boundaries on the Z scale.rejectPerStage: Probability of efficacy stopping at each stage.futilityPerStage: Probability of futility stopping at each stage.cumulativeRejection: Cumulative probability of efficacy stopping.cumulativeFutility: Cumulative probability of futility stopping.cumulativeAlphaSpent: Cumulative alpha spent.efficacyTheta: Efficacy boundaries on the parameter scale.futilityTheta: Futility boundaries on the parameter scale.efficacyP: Efficacy boundaries on the p-value scale.futilityP: Futility boundaries on the p-value scale.information: Cumulative information at each analysis.informationOverall: Cumulative information for the overall study at each analysis.efficacyStopping: Indicator of whether efficacy stopping is permitted.futilityStopping: Indicator of whether futility stopping is permitted.rejectPerStageH0: Probability of efficacy stopping under the global null.futilityPerStageH0: Probability of futility stopping under the global null.cumulativeRejectionH0: Cumulative probability of efficacy stopping under the global null.cumulativeFutilityH0: Cumulative probability of futility stopping under the global null.

-byArmResults: A data frame containing:theta: Parameter values for the active arms.selectAsBest: Probability an arm is selected as best at the end of Phase 2.powerByArm: Probability of rejecting the null for each arm by trial end.condPowerByArm: Conditional power for each arm given it was selected as the best at the end of Phase 2.
+byArmResults: A data frame containing:theta: Parameter values for the active arms.selectionProb: Probability an arm is selected at the end of Phase 2.powerByArm: Probability of rejecting the null for each arm by trial end.condPowerByArm: Conditional power for each arm given it was selected at rankrankp0at the end of Phase 2.

 settings: A list of input settings:typeAlphaSpending: Type of alpha spending function.parameterAlphaSpending: Parameter value for the chosen alpha spending function.userAlphaSpending: User-specified alpha spending values.typeBetaSpending: Type of beta spending function.parameterBetaSpending: Parameter value for the chosen beta spending function.userBetaSpending: User-specified beta spending values.spendingTime: Error-spending times at each analysis.